 The difference between a conviction in a non-self-possession and a most significant self-consumption is that the maximum sentence on the side of the offense of trafficking is 20, while the maximum penalty for self-use is 3 only.

-The state, which seized the large amount of cannabis hidden in the coffin two years ago in the defendant's house, demanded that he be convicted of possession of drugs not for personal consumption, based on the Dangerous Drugs Ordinance, which states that possession of more than 15 is not considered for personal consumption.
+The state, which seized the large amount of cannabis hidden in the coffin two years ago in the defendant's house, demanded that he be convicted of possession of drugs that are not for personal use, based on the Dangerous Drugs Ordinance, which states that possession of more than 15 is not considered for personal consumption.

 However, the Defendant sought to refute this assumption in the law (in legal jargon: "Hazka").
 He insisted that he had acquired a concentrated amount so as not to risk small purchases, and that the drug was purchased for its own use only.